pagkly/Zed/Investopedia3/Understanding Perfect Competition.md

 ## How Perfect Competition Works

 Perfect competition is a benchmark, or "ideal type," to which real-life market structures can be compared.
-[Perfect competition is theoretically the opposite](https://www.investopedia.com/ask/answers/040915/what-difference-between-monopolistic-market-and-perfect-competition.asp) of a [monopoly](https://www.investopedia.com/terms/m/monopoly.asp), in which only a single firm supplies a good or service and that firm can charge whatever price it wants since consumers have no alternatives and it is difficult for would-be competitors to enter the marketplace.
+[Perfect competition is theoretically the opposite](https://www.investopedia.com/ask/answers/040915/what-difference-between-monopolistic-market-and-perfect-competition.asp) of a [[monopoly]](https://www.investopedia.com/terms/m/monopoly.asp), in which only a single firm supplies a good or service and that firm can charge whatever price it wants since consumers have no alternatives and it is difficult for would-be competitors to enter the marketplace.

-Under perfect competition, there are many buyers and sellers, and prices reflect [supply and demand](https://www.investopedia.com/terms/l/law-of-supply-demand.asp).
+Under perfect competition, there are many buyers and sellers, and prices reflect [[supply and demand]](https://www.investopedia.com/terms/l/law-of-supply-demand.asp).
 Companies earn just enough profit to stay in business and no more.
 If they were to earn excess profits, other companies would enter the market and drive profits down.

 ### A Large and Homogeneous Market